sinricpro/help-docs/pages/for-business.md

 ### Lightning-Fast Setup: From Idea to Implementation

 1. **60-Second Sign-Up**: Create your [business account](https://biz.sinric.pro) in less than a minute with our streamlined registration process.
-No credit card required.

-Our registration process is currently limited to invitations only.
+No credit card required. **Our registration process is currently limited to invitations only**.
 If you’re interested in trying out the feature, contact us and we will send you an invitation URL and detailed documentation.

 2. **2-Minute Product Creation**: Use our intuitive dashboard to define your smart device profile in just a couple of minutes.
 No complex coding required!